How Many Calories Should I Burn in a Day? Experts Say the Answer Is Complicated

-Scan the nutrition labelling, such as the Nutrition Facts label in the US, on the back of most packaged food items and you'll see their total calories—a figure based on a 2,000-calorie-per-day diet, as the label will probably also note in a tiny disclaimer font.
+Scan the Nutrition Facts label on the back of any packaged food item in the U.S., and you’ll see its total calories — a figure based on a 2,000-calorie-per-day diet, as the label will likely also note in a tiny disclaimer font.

-Calorie counting, or burning, has often been used as an indicator of how "successful" a workout was—hop on a treadmill or elliptical and the machine will often display how many calories you've "burnt" while on it.
-Many wearable fitness trackers also claim to know the number of calories a person can burn throughout the day.
+Calorie counting, or burning rather, has often been used as an indicator of how “successful” a workout was — hop on a treadmill or elliptical and the machine will often display how many calories you’ve “burned” while on it.
+Many wearable fitness trackers also claim to know the number of calories a person can scorch throughout the day.

-In short, it's hard to escape discourse around calories in the fitness world.
-But when it comes to using that metric as a means for improving, and measuring, your health, counting calories is pretty much useless, says Robert H. Lustig, MD, MSL, a paediatric endocrinologist and author of "The Lure and the Lies of Processed Food, Nutrition, and Modern Medicine".
+In short, it’s hard to escape discourse around calories in the fitness world.
+But when it comes to using that metric as a means for improving, and measuring, your health, counting calories is pretty much useless, said Robert H. Lustig, M.D., M.S.L., a pediatric endocrinologist and author of “The Lure and the Lies of Processed Food, Nutrition, and Modern Medicine.”

 What those calorie recommendations really mean for you.

-But while calories, and the notion of a 2,000-calorie-per-day diet, continue to be a part of dietary and health guidelines in the US, it's important to note that the creators of the concept had a much less health-centric aim in mind in 1896—which is when this proposed number of calories per day was first introduced.
-The calorie was meant to provide a quantifiable way of mass-feeding children in schools, members of the army and inmates.
+But while calories, and the notion of a 2,000-calorie-per-day diet, continues to be a part of dietary and health guidelines in the U.S., it’s important to note that the creators of the concept had a much less health-centric aim in mind in 1896 — which is when this proposed number of calories per day was first introduced.
+The calorie was meant to provide a quantifiable way of mass-feeding children in schools and members of the army and inmates.
 (In other words, it could help the government save time and money when feeding large groups of people.)

-For someone who is looking to measure, and maximise, their food intake, the definition of a calorie comes down to your overall energy needs, explains Uma Naidoo, MD, author of "This Is Your Brain on Food".
-"Calories ultimately provide the body with energy to power through each day", she says.
-"When we don't consume enough calories, our organs and physiological systems cannot function properly".
+For someone who is looking to measure, and maximize, their food intake, the definition of a calorie comes down to your overall energy needs, explained Uma Naidoo, M.D., author of “This Is Your Brain on Food.”
+“Calories ultimately provide the body with energy to power through each day,” she said.
+“When we don’t consume enough calories, our organs and physiological systems cannot function properly.”

-And from a more technical, anatomical perspective, Lustig says that the proper functioning of those physiological systems, or your metabolism, comes down to cellular function.
+And from a more technical, anatomical perspective, Lustig said that the proper functioning of those physiological systems, or your metabolism, comes down to cellular function.

-"Simply put, metabolism means taking stuff from outside your body and using it on the inside of your body", he said, but added that the "outside" stuff isn't just food—it's oxygen, water and vitamins, too.
-"Anything that comes from the outside promotes either growth or burning [in our cells].
-That's metabolism".
+“Simply put, metabolism means taking stuff from outside of your body and using it on the inside of your body,” he said, but added that the “outside” stuff isn’t just food — it’s oxygen, water and vitamins, too.
+“Anything that comes from the outside promotes either growth or burning [in our cells].
+That’s metabolism.”

-However, Lustig says that food is the primary instigator for both the growth and burning of cells.
-He adds that protein—or, rather, the amino acids (aka the building blocks of proteins)—is one of the quintessential "growers" for cells.
+However, Lustig said that food is the primary instigator for both the growth and burning of cells.
+He added that protein — or, rather, the amino acids (aka, the building blocks of proteins) — is one of the quintessential “growers” for cells.
 He noted that this is why people trying to pack on muscle will up their protein intake.

-But as for cells knowing when to use food to grow or burn, "that's sort of the magic of metabolism—the secret sauce", Lustig says.
+But as for cells knowing when to use food to grow or burn, “that’s sort of the magic of metabolism — the secret sauce,” Lustig said.

 What causes metabolism to function differently?

-As Lustig explains, the reasons a person's metabolism might be moving faster or more slowly than another individual's is highly dependent on a number of factors.
-But the definition, according to him, is fairly clear: a slow metabolism is a result of cells with inhibited mitochondria.
+As Lustig explained, the reasons a person’s metabolism might be moving faster or slower than another individual’s is highly dependent on a number of factors.
+But the definition, according to him, is fairly clear: A slow metabolism is a result of cells with inhibited mitochondria.

-"Your mitochondria turn food into energy", he says.
-"When your mitochondria are working poorly, we say you have a slower metabolism".
+“Your mitochondria turn food into energy,” he said.
+“When your mitochondria are working poorly, we say you have a slower metabolism.”

-As for what can cause a cell's mitochondria, or a person's metabolism, to slow down, science has a few theories.
-A study published in October 2021 found that a person's metabolism fluctuates most with age—but not with the steady decline through the years as previously thought.
-Children between 1 and 15 months old have a metabolism that functions roughly 50 percent faster than an adult's.
+As for what can cause a cell’s mitochondria, or a person’s metabolism, to slow, science has a few theories.
+A study published in October 2021 found that a person’s metabolism fluctuates most with age — but not with the steady decline through the years as previously thought.
+Children between 1 and 15 months old have a metabolism that functions roughly 50 percent faster than an adult’s.
 Beyond that point, metabolic function gradually decreases (but not by much) until a person turns 20, then plateaus until the 60s, where it begins to decline again.